NatureGeorge/pdb-profiling/README.md

 ## Features

 * `Collection`: Implement various API to collect the well-organized metadata of PDB in real time.
-* `Compatibility`: Provide a unified call for API-interface and return-data-form as well as subsequent data processing.
+* `Integration`: Provide a unified call for API-interface and return-data-form as well as subsequent data processing.
 * `Detection`: Reorganize metadata to evaluate a PDB structure in Entry-Assembly/Model-Entity-Chain-Residue level and integrated with UniProt-KB.
 * `Interaction`: Include UniProt Isoform Interaction in Asymmetric unit plus Biological Assembly level.
 * `Selection`: Define the representative set of PDB structures in Monomeric|Homomeric|Heteromeric states.